ianmcook/queryparser/README.md

 **queryparser** currently has the following known limitations:

-  - Errors can occur when SQL queries and expressions contain non-ASCII Unicode characters.
   - Some SQL expressions will translate only when `tidyverse` is set to `TRUE`.
 An example of this is `COUNT(DISTINCT )` expressions with multiple arguments.